 #6 – Tie it with a bow

-Most businesses think their ‘regular newsletter’ qualifies as a lead magnet – but oooh no, that’s not so.
-Unless you’ve done the legwork to sell your email newsletter as a valuable information product in its own right, when you add opt-in points like these to your site, your visitors are likely to look at them and see: free sales pitches.
+Some businesses think their ‘regular newsletter’ qualifies as a lead magnet—sorry, it doesn’t.
+Unless you’ve done the legwork to sell your email newsletter as a valuable information product in its own right (which is rare), when you add opt-in points like these to your site, your visitors are likely to look at them and see: free sales pitches.
 The fact is that, as much as you might think your brand and product are amazing (and they are!), people aren’t generally going to pay for the privilege of receiving your marketing emails.
 So try to add value to them with additional content.
 Or provide users with a darn good reason why they want your newsletter.

 A lead magnet strategy can often help establish you as an authority in your industry (or even a just a place to turn for cool stuff).
-Be benevolent and generous with your expertise, don’t hold back!
+Be generous with your expertise, don’t hold back!
 It helps build your credibility as a person in your community and industry, as well as someone who really knows their stuff.
-Once your audience trusts you and that credibility is established, they’ll be ready to pay for a greater value and increased access.
+Once your audience trusts you and that credibility is established, they’ll be far more likely to pay for a greater value and increased access.

 #9 – Deliver on your promise

 Double, triple, and quadruple check that your lead generation tool is integrated with your email service provider (ESP) so that you can instantly deliver your free content.
 When they click that CTA, you want to make sure they get what they asked for right away.
 Don’t leave a single lead hanging!

 #10 – Back it up with some love: don’t neglect your nurture sequence

 Think of your newly captured lead as a new acquaintance that you want to become better friends with.
 Don’t kick off this fresh friendship by neglecting to follow-up for months.
-Take immediate action by (1) delivering what you promised and (2) offering the next steps.
+Take immediate action by, first, delivering what you promised and, second, offering the next steps.
 You might suggest that they check out a blog post related to the topic, send over another free offer that takes the topic one-step further, or invites them to share their feedback with you.

 There’s no single easy lead magnet format that works best for everyone, but many entrepreneurs find success offering a lead magnet PDF download of highly useful content, such as an e-book or a single-sheet resource guide.
 These are typically pretty easy to create with minimal copywriting, design, or technical skills.
 You can also start with a lead magnet template and quickly plug in your own copy and content.

 There are tons of other ways to make a great lead magnet if ebooks aren’t up your alley, though—and you don’t need any special skills to do it.

 Another option is to buy lead magnets from freelance websites.
-If you go this route – just make sure you do a little quality control before you put anything out into the world!
+If you go this route, just make sure that you do a little quality control before you put anything out into the world!
 This is definitely an area where you get what you pay for.

-You want to be able to promise instant gratification when you offer a lead magnet, so you need to make sure it’s delivered automatically when someone opts-in.
+You want to be able to promise instant gratification when you offer a lead magnet, so you need to make sure it’s delivered automatically when someone opts in to your offer.

 If you use Leadpages, this is incredibly easy.
-You can use our built-in Lead Magnet Delivery system to upload your lead magnet files and link them to your Leadbox opt-in forms.
-Then, when someone opts in and hits the CTA button, they’ll get what you promised right away.
+You can use our built-in Lead Magnet Delivery system to upload the lead magnet files and link them to your lead box opt-in forms.
+Then, when someone opts in and hits the CTA button, they’ll get the content sent right to their inbox right away.

-If you don’t use Leadpages, you’ll want to set up an autoresponder email in your email service provider.
-Have the first email that goes out when someone submits the proper form in your email service contain a link to or attachment of your lead magnet file.
+If you don’t use Leadpages, you’ll need to set up an autoresponder email in your email service provider.
+When someone submits the proper form, have the first email that gets sent contain a link to or attachment of your lead magnet file.

 No, not necessarily!
 Digital products are used as lead magnets because often, they’re one of the few actual products a company can give away for free.
 If you’re a coach or consultant, you can consider offer quick free consultations or one on one sessions.
-Or, if you’re a retailer or a brick-and-mortar business, you can have great success giving away a coupon, free pass, or discount code in exchange for someone’s email address.
+Or, if you’re a retailer or a brick-and-mortar business, you still have options for discounts.
+Try giving away a coupon, free pass, or discount code in exchange for someone’s email address.
+They work exceptionally well.

 Here’s a great example: